ashay-thamankar/ashay-thamankar/README.md

 # Welcome to My Data Science, Machine Learning, Coding Projects, and Madhubani Paintings Repository! 👋

 ## About Me 🚀

 I am U Ashay Thamankar.
-With a background in Electronics and Communication Engineering, I've cultivated a diverse skill set, ranging from Python data analysis to SQL data manipulation, and even venturing into Flutter app development.
-My data analysis journey extends to Python libraries, and I'm constantly exploring the world of machine learning and deep learning.

-💻 I'm passionate about transforming data into actionable insights.
-From Python data analysis to SQL data manipulation, and even creating Flutter apps, I'm excited to showcase my work.
+As a data scientist by profession, I excel at deriving insights using SQL, Power BI, statistics, and time series analysis and forecasting.
+I'm passionate about machine learning and deep learning projects and am currently learning Generative AI (GenAI).
+I also have a diverse skill set in Python data analysis, SQL data manipulation, and Flutter app development.

+💻 I thrive on transforming data into actionable insights and enjoy showcasing my work through Python, SQL, and Flutter apps.

+🎨 Beyond coding, I am skilled in Madhubani and Warli painting, a passionate writer, a Yakshagana dancer, and am learning the Maddale instrument.
+I am a lifetime learner, always eager to explore new domains and skills.

-📈 With a solid understanding of statistics for data science and a flair for storytelling through data, I've also included some interesting anecdotes.
-My journey in data analysis isn't just about numbers; it's about crafting narratives that unfold through analytics.
+📈 With a strong understanding of statistics for data science and a talent for storytelling through data, my journey in data analysis is about more than just numbers; it's about crafting narratives that unfold through analytics.

 ## Skills 🛠️

 - 🤖 **Machine Learning & Deep Learning**: Specialized in developing models for predictive analysis and pattern recognition.
+- 📈 Time Series Analysis & Forecasting: Good in analyzing time series data and creating accurate forecasting models.
 - 🐍 **Python**: Proficient in Python data analysis, scripting, and machine learning.
 - 💼 **SQL**: Skilled in SQL for data manipulation and database management.
 - 📊 **Power BI**: Experienced in creating insightful visualizations with Power BI.